Areenmmz/Explainable-AI-for-Skin-Cancer-Detection/README.md

 **gui.py**: Contains the code for the Graphical User Interface.
 It manages the layout, buttons, and display areas where the user interacts with the system.

-model.h5 / model.keras: The saved, pre-trained weights of your CNN model, which are loaded by the GUI to perform real-time predictions.
+**model.h5 / model.keras**: The saved, pre-trained weights of your CNN model, which are loaded by the GUI to perform real-time predictions.

 **GUI Functionality**
 The GUI serves as the bridge between the complex AI model and the end-user.
 Its main functions include: